-From family dinners to ugly sweater parties, the holidays can be a time of celebrating, feasting, and drinking.
-Whether holiday traditions, ringing in the new year, or just enjoying time at home are on your mind, here are a few things to consider when celebrating over winter break.
+From family dinners to ugly sweater parties, the holidays can be a time of celebrating, feasting and drinking.
+Whether you’re celebrating traditions, ringing in the New Year or enjoying time at home, here are a few things to consider when celebrating over winter break.

-From the frantic pace and financial pressures of holiday shopping to being around family more than we’re used to, the holidays can feel as demanding as the semester itself.
+From the financial pressures of holiday shopping to being around family more than we’re used to, the holidays can feel as demanding as the semester itself.
 Finding positive ways to deal with this stress is key to making winter break actually feel like a break!

-While some of us may see alcohol as a quick solution to the stress, research shows it can often lead to more stress and unhelpful outcomes.
-Mindfulness practices, physical activity, talking with friends, cooking, and getting outside for a winter walk are proven ways to combat the stress instead.
+While some of us may see alcohol as a quick solution to release our stress, research shows it can often lead to more stress and undesirable outcomes.
+Mindfulness practices, physical activity, talking with friends, cooking and getting outside for a winter walk are proven to combat stress in a healthy and positive way.

-And, holiday drinking isn’t a given for anyone.
-It’s always okay to say “no thanks” and still feel festive with a hot chocolate, peppermint mocha, or eggnog!
-If you’re hosting your own ugly sweater party, try making some of these alcohol-free holiday drinks so your guests have options.
+Holiday drinking may not be for everyone either.
+It’s always okay to say “no thanks” and still feel festive with a hot chocolate, peppermint mocha, eggnog or sparkling cider.
+If you’re hosting your own party, try making some of these alcohol-free holiday drinks so your guests have options.

-Driving during the winter months can be tricky enough without adding alcohol into the mix.
-It’s important that we make a plan for how you’re going to get from place to place to stay safe and warm.
-Designated drivers, public transportation, and affordable rideshares are solid options.
+Driving on winter roads can be tricky enough without adding alcohol into the mix.
+It’s important to make a plan for how you’re going to get from place to place safely.
+Designated drivers and affordable rideshares are solid options.
 Additionally, all CU Boulder students are issued an RTD bus pass, making public transportation an easy and free option as well!

-However we choose to celebrate, it’s important to have a plan and stay aware of how we’re feeling and what we want from our winter break.
+However you choose to celebrate, it’s important to have a plan and know what you want to get out of winter break.
 Here’s to a happy, healthy holiday season!

 For more health and wellness resources, visit colorado.edu/health.